assalaabnk/assalaabnk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Assala, I am a research enthusiast ✨ who wants to make the world a better place through science.
 I love learning new things and I do research in AI application and fairness.
-I am interested to learn more about Compute Vision and ML at the edge.
+I am interested to learn more about Computer Vision and ML at the edge.

 - 🔭 I’m currently working on OOD detection in dermatology